Motivic integration and Milnor fiber: Motivic Milnor fiber

-Such a trace is also called a \emph{constructible set} in $\bb M$ since it is indeed quantifier-free definable in $\bb M$.
+Such a trace is also called a \memph{constructible set} in $\bb M$ since it is indeed quantifier-free definable in $\bb M$.
 Note that, however, if $f : X \fun \Gamma$ is a definable function then the image $f(X(\bb M))$ is not necessarily a set in $\Gamma(\bb M)$, but rather a set in the divisible hull $\Q \otimes \Gamma(\bb M)$ of $\Gamma(\bb M)$.
 For instance, if $\bb M = \C \dpar t$ then $\Gamma(\bb M) = \Z$ and hence $\gamma \in \Gamma$ is definable if and only if $\gamma \in \Q \otimes \Gamma(\bb M) = \Q$.
 On the other hand, if $X$ is a set in $\Gamma$ and $f$ is a piecewise $\mgl_k(\Z)$-transformation on $X$ then $f(X(\bb M))$ is of course a set in $\Gamma(\bb M)$; this is the situation in the $\Gamma$-categories.

-\begin{rem} Suppose that $\bb M$ is definably closed and $\Gamma(\bb M)$ is nontrivial, or equivalently, the valued field $(\VF(\bb M), \OO(\bb M))$ is henselian (see \cite[Example~12.8]{hrushovski:kazhdan:integration:vf} or \cite[Lemma~3.1]{HL:modified}), then $\bb M$ is \emph{functionally closed}, that is, for any definable set $X$ and any definable function $f$ on $X$, the image $f(X(\bb M))$ is a set that is definable in $\bb M$ (which then, ex post facto, is constructible in $\bb M$).
-This is all we need to deduce the results in this section. \end{rem}
+Assume that the valued field $(\VF(\bb M), \OO(\bb M))$ is henselian.
+This is equivalent to the condition that $\bb M$ is definably closed and $\Gamma(\bb M)$ is nontrivial (see \cite[Example~12.8]{hrushovski:kazhdan:integration:vf} or \cite[Lemma~2.11]{HL:modified}).
+It follows that $\bb M$ is \memph{functionally closed}, that is, for any definable set $X$ and any definable function $f$ on $X$ (no $\Gamma$-coordinates are allowed), the image $f(X(\bb M))$ is a set in $\bb M$ and hence is definable (constructible) in $\bb M$, or more concisely, $f(X(\bb M)) = f(X)(\bb M)$.